magentabusiness/magentabusiness.github.io/docs/services/trainings.md

 layout: common
 title: Training sessions
 notitle: "true"
-description: ThingsBoard training sessions
+description: IoT Hub training sessions

 ---

 <h1 class="mainTitle">Training sessions</h1>

-ThingsBoard training sessions are educational events that are delivered to your company’s engineers by ThingsBoard core team members.
-The primary goals of ThingsBoard education courses are:
+IoT Hub training sessions are educational events that are delivered to your company’s engineers by IoT Hub core team members.
+The primary goals of IoT Hub education courses are:

-- Boosting your experience with the ThingsBoard platform.
+- Boosting your experience with the IoT Hub platform.
 - Familiarizing you with platform features, APIs and integrations.
 - Addressing practical questions related to your use cases.
 - Minimizing time-to-market for your IoT product or solution.

-ThingsBoard training sessions are on-demand online events for up to 8 people.
+IoT Hub training sessions are on-demand online events for up to 8 people.
 On-site training sessions are also available.
 [Contact us](/docs/contact-us/) for more details.

 <br>